audreycarlsen/recycling_app/README.md

-## What Do I Do With . . . this Location API?
+## What Do I Do With . . . this API?

 ###Requests

-A Location API request takes the following form:
+A WDIDW Location API request takes the following form:

     http://www.wdidw.com/api/locations?parameters